 How to Find a Great GRE Tutor

 Some students prefer a guided learning style.
 The following guidelines will help students find a good tutor:

 - Find out where to find GRE tutors.
-Students can ask their trusted friends for some recommendations, but this often is not enough.
-Hence, they should know other resources, such as the various online service marketplaces, to find a GRE tutor.
+Students can ask their trusted friends for recommendations, but this often is not enough.
+Hence, they should know other resources to find a GRE tutor, such as the various online service marketplaces.